-31. Board of Directors - disqualification
+29. Board of Directors - disqualification

-The following may not become or continue as a member of the Board of Directors:
+The following may not become or continue as a member of The Board of Directors

-- 31.1 a person who has been adjudged bankrupt or whose estate has been sequestrated and (in either case) has not been discharged; - 31.2 a person who has made a composition or arrangement with, or granted a trust deed for, his/her creditors and has not been discharged in respect of it; - a person who within the preceding five years has been convicted in the British Islands of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on him/her; - 31.4 a person, who within the preceding five years has been convicted in the British Islands of any offence if he was detained under a Court order made pursuant to the Mental Health Act 1983 for a period of not less than three months; - a person who, within the preceding five years has been subject to an Anti-Social Behaviour Order made under the Crime and Disorder Act 1998 as amended; - a person who has at any time been subject to the notification requirements of the Sexual Offences Act 2003 or a Sex Offenders Order made under the Crime and Disorder Act 1998 as amended; - an 'unfit person' as defined in the trust's provider licence (as may be amended from time to time);
+- 29.1 A person who has been adjudged bankrupt or whose estate has been sequestrated and (in either case) has not been discharged - 29.2 A person who has made a composition or arrangement with or granted a trust deed for.
+His/her creditors and has not been discharged in respect of it - 29.3 A person who within the preceding five years has been convicted In The British Islands of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months ( without the option of a fine) was imposed on him/her - 29.4 A person who is the subject of an order under The Sexual Offences Act 2003 - 29.5 A person who is included in any barred list established under The Safeguarding Vulnerable Adults Act 2006 or any equivalent list - 29.6 A person who within the preceding five years has been convicted in The British Islands of any offence if he/ she was detained under a court order made pursuant to The Mental Health Act 1983 for a period of not less than three months - 29.7 A person who within the preceding five years has been subject to an Anti-Social Behaviour Order made under The Crime and Disorder Act 1998 as amended - 29.8 A person who has at any time been subject to the notification requirements of The Sexual Offences Act 2003 or a Sex Offenders Order made under The Crime and Disorder Act 1998 as amended - 29.9 An 'unfit person' as defined in the trust's provider license (as may be amended from time to time)